Garrnesh/Introduction-to-Machine-Learning-Coursework-1-Decision-Trees/README.md

 ## Running Instructions
 As per the spec sheet, we assume that the machine is installed with **Numpy**, **Matplotlib** and **Standard Python Libraries**
 1. Open `Decision_Tree.ipynb`
-2. Run the Jupyter Notebook, in order to achieve the results.
+2. Run the Jupyter Notebook, to achieve the results.
+   2.1 If the lab computers do not have the required extensions installed, Visual Studio Code will auto-prompt for the installation of these
+       extensions.
+These extensions include: Jupyter, Python 2.2 Ensure that the python environment is applied to the code before running the file

 ## Contributions
 - [S Jivaganesh](https://github.com/Garrnesh)